 Deputy Chief Andrew D'Amora serves as the First Deputy Commissioner of the New York City Emergency Management Department.
 Deputy Chief D'Amora was appointed to the New York City Police Department in 1990 and throughout his career has served in several commands throughout the five boroughs including the 60, 70, and 120 Precincts, Transit Districts 12, 20, and 32, the Operations Unit, the Patrol Borough Brooklyn South Task Force, the Operations Division, the Counter Terrorism Division, and the Special Operations Division.
 Prior to joining NYC Emergency Management, Deputy Chief D'Amora coordinated the NYPD's response to large-scale events like New Year's Eve in Times Square and Hurricanes Irene and Sandy through the Joint Operations Center as the Commanding Officer of the NYPD Operations Division.

 Deputy Chief D'Amora most recently served as Chief of Staff at the New York City Emergency Management Department, acting as strategic advisor and counsel to the NYC Emergency Management Commissioner and overseeing programmatic initiatives for the agency.
 As Chief of Staff, Deputy Chief D'Amora managed a New York City deployment in support of the City of San Juan, Puerto Rico, during the aftermath of Hurricane Maria and coordinated the agency's response to events ranging from summer heat waves to building collapses.
+As First Deputy Commissioner, he has led NYC Emergency Management through a range of disasters, including Tropical Storm Isaias, the COVID-19 pandemic, and the flash flood emergency caused by Hurricane Ida.

 Deputy Chief D'Amora holds a Master of Science in protection management degree with a concentration in emergency management from John Jay College and a Bachelor of Science degree in organizational management from St. Joseph's College.
 He is also a graduate of the Executive Leaders Program at the Naval Postgraduate School in Monterey, California, and a graduate of the Police Management Institute at Columbia University.